Realization of a Bosonic Antiferromagnet

-We observe spin rotational symmetry of the antiferromagnetic state by measuring the spin correlation after spin rotations.
-With a Rabi pulse applied on this state, all spins are rotated around $x$-axis by an angle $\phi \in [0, \pi]$.
-To reveal this rotational symmetry, we extract a simple form of the spin correlation, as $-4\langle\hat{S}^z_j\hat{S}^z_{j+1}\rangle$.
+As the antiferromagnet is generated at 60 ms of the adiabatic passage, we observe its spin rotational symmetry by measuring the spin correlation after global spin rotations.
+When a Rabi pulse is applied on this state, all spins are rotated around $x$-axis by an angle $\phi \in [0, \pi]$.
+Subsequently, the spin correlation $-4\langle\hat{S}^z_j\hat{S}^z_{j+1}\rangle$ is extracted.
 Figure \ref{fig4}a shows that this correlation function maintains constant for the antiferromagnet.
 For comparison, the initial N\'eel-ordered state is also measured following the same procedure.
-While in the absence of entanglement between neighboring spins, it behaves like a single spin under rotations.
+In the absence of entanglement between atoms, it behaves like a single spin under rotations.
 The spin-rotational invariance of our state is consistent with the SU(2) symmetry of the Hamiltonian.

-The robustness of the antiferromagnet is measured by holding the atoms in the strong coupling regime.
+The robustness of the antiferromagnet is measured by holding the atoms in the strong-coupling regime, where $J/h=26.0(5)$ Hz and $\delta_s=0$.
 Figure \ref{fig4}b shows the slow decay of $C(1)$, whose lifetime 183(13) ms is 4.8(4) times of the exchange period $h/J$.
-In such staggered potential, the particle-hole excitations are suppressed \cite{Dimitrova:2020}, and thus spin excitations dominate the decoherence process.
+The staggered potential freezes the motions of the particles, and thus the decay is mainly caused by spin excitations \cite{Dimitrova:2020}.
 This further explains the strong correlations of the state prepared through the adiabatic sweeping.
-For comparison, we also monitor the damping under the ferromagnetic spin-exchange coupling in the single-frequency lattice.
+For comparison, we also monitor the damping of the correlation under the ferromagnetic spin-exchange coupling in the single-frequency lattice.
 As shown in Figure \ref{fig4}b, the nearest-neighbor correlation decays much faster and the lifetime 39(4) ms equals to 1.1(1)$h/J$ and 3.0(3)$h/t$.
 In the absence of staggered potential as $\delta_0=0$, the dynamics of the system is governed by the bosonic $t-J$ model \cite{Lee:2006}, where the free propagation of the particle-hole excitations makes the antiferromagnet melt rapidly.
-Therefore, our staggered potential represents a powerful tool for preserving many-body spin coherence, including two- and three-dimensional Hubbard systems or even the highest-energy state of spin models \cite{Sorensen:2010}.
+Therefore, our staggered potential represents a powerful tool for preserving the spin correlations, which could be used for protecting the spin states in other types of Hubbard systems or the highest-energy state of spin models \cite{Sorensen:2010}.
 In a doped antiferromagnet, by controlling this staggered potential, we can transform the Heisenberg spin model to a $t-J$ model and activate the interplay between spin and motional degrees of freedom for investigating the out-of-equilibrium spin dynamics.